rodneyshupe/Cookbook/Recipes/Entrees/Misc/CantoneseSoySaucePan-FriedNoodles.rst

    noodles in a thin, even layer on the wok and tilt the wok in a circular motion to distribute the oil and crisp the bottom layer of the noodles evenly.
 It should take about 5 minutes for the first side.
-4. Flip the noodles over. add another tablespoon of oil around the perimeter of the wok, and let the other side crisp up.
+4. Flip the noodles over.
+Add another tablespoon of oil around the perimeter of the wok, and let the other side crisp up.
 Don't stress if you can't turn the noodles over in one shot.
 The goal here is just to get an even crispness and to dry out the noodles during this cooking